Overview

 Save the Harbor is the region’s leading voice for clean water and continued public investment in Boston Harbor, the region’s public beaches, and the Boston Harbor Islands.
 We provide free waterfront programming and events that connect youth, teens and families to our spectacular, urban natural resources, with an emphasis on breaking down barriers of race, language, income and ability.
+Save the Harbor is committed to making Boston Harbor, the Islands, our beaches, and our programs inclusive, equitable, diverse, and accessible for everyone and anyone.

 Save the Harbor/Save the Bay is seeking college aged (19-22) individuals to be a part of our Youth Jobs & Leadership Program.
-This position is for a self-motivated individual with experience working in a team environment, has leadership skills, and completing projects in group settings.
-Under the direction of the Program Director, Program Coordinator and Senior Harbor Educators, Lead Harbor Explorers will support the daily operations and enrichment for our summer programming.
+This position is for a self-motivated individual with experience working in a team environment, has leadership skills, and enjoys completing projects in group settings.
+Under the direction of the Program Director, Program Coordinator and Senior Harbor Educators, Lead Harbor Explorers (LHE’s) will support the daily operations and enrichment for our outdoor summer STEAM programming.

 Important responsibilities and duties may include, but are not limited to, the following: